 Spectrographic analysis of sounds revealed a very constancy of vocalization of each male and a large variation between males: hence vocalizations may permit recognition between individuals, and this had preliminary confirmation by playback tests.
-The acoustic parameters of sound are very well correlated with age: hence aggressive vocalizations could be used by males to get information about the power of their contestants beginning the at of agonistic interactions.
-Moreover the analysis of vocalizations of Sea Lion Island males revealed the presence of small а number of well defined typologies. vocalization comparison with The recordings of the Valdes Peninsula revealed the of sounds presence peculiar of each population.
+The acoustic parameters of sound are very well correlated with age: hence aggressive vocalizations could be used by males to get information about the power of their contestants beginning at the of agonistic interactions.
+Moreover the analysis of vocalizations of Sea Lion Island males revealed the presence of small a number of well defined vocalization typologies. comparison The with recordings of the Valdes Peninsula revealed the of presence sounds peculiar of each population.
 As in the northern elephant seals, the variation between populations is so wide that we may talk about actual vocal dialects.
 The hypothesis of a widespread presence of dialects will be tested in the near future by extending the comparison to other populations of southern elephant seals.